 We took some time to reorganize the boulders into something slightly less likely to cause chiropractic issues, then headed down to the water.
 Ice cold.
 And impossible to wade in because the boulder formations were covered with an odd mixture of sharp mussels and slick seaweed.
 Plus, a brisk wind had sprung up, and dark clouds loomed above the mountaintop.
 We settled for huddling beneath a blanket for a short siesta, then we toddled back to town before the monsoon broke.
 To be fair, I guess we’d call this beach moment more of a foul ball than a strike ….

 The brief squall blew itself out fairly quickly, giving us time for a short walk through the charming village.
 We snacked our way down the street, sampling local specialties like focaccia, farinata, and seafood caught fresh that morning by Edoardo and fried up by his wife, Laura, at Il Pescato Cucinato.
 While we ate, we watched local kids cliff dive into the chilly harbor waters and come up screaming from the cold.
 And we got a chance to admire quaint little fishing boats that had been hauled up and onto the town streets in advance of the storm.
-Definitely a place to kick back and watch how daily life unfolds for folks lucky enough to have been born along the Italian coat.
+Definitely a place to kick back and watch how daily life unfolds for folks lucky enough to have been born along the Italian coast.
 Three villages down so far, two more to go, and each as alluring as the next.

 Homes in Riomaggiore and elsewhere in the Cinque Terre are typically narrow, Medieval townhouses called “case torri.”
 They’re stacked into parallel rows, with the main front door facing the lower street and a back door that leads to a higher-level rear alley that once acted as an escape hatch in times of attack.
 Their festive colors really bring out a feeling of the tropics, despite their Medieval history.